-In accordance with Montana Board of Regents Policy 301.5.3, students must earn a "C-" or higher in all classes that are used to satisfy the prerequisites or requirements for a major, minor, option, or certificate.
-Although credit is earned for a "D" grade, that course will only count towards graduation for a free elective.
-Students must also satisfy the GPA requirements listed on page 49.
+In accordance with Montana Board of Regents Policy 301.5.3, students must earn a "C-" or higher in all classes that are used to satisfy the requirements for a certificate or degree.
+Students must also have a 2.00 GPA, unless otherwise specified by their program.

 In the semester before a student plans to graduate, a student must meet with his or her advisor and submit an Application for Certificate or Degree to the Registrar's Office.
 The Registrar has final authority on the approval of graduation applications.
 Students neglecting to submit an Application for Certificate or Degree will not be awarded a certificate or degree.
-Any student applying for a certificate or degree must pay a \$35 fee.
+Any student applying for a certificate or degree must pay a fee.
 If applying for more than one certificate or degree, a fee is required for each application.
 Certificates and diplomas will be withheld if a student owes a debt to the College.